So, you want to buy a Chromebook. And you want the best Chromebook.

 Maybe you want one because of the speed.
 Or maybe the simplicity.
-Or maybe you just heard a bunch of good things about Chromebooks and now you’re persuaded to buy one.
+Or maybe you just heard a bunch of good things about them and now you’re persuaded to buy one.

 Welcome to the club.

-I’ve been an avid Windows user since I got into computers in general, and within a few months, I’m now a hardcore Chromebook user.
+I’ve been an avid Windows user since I got into computers in general, and within a few months, I’m now a hardcore Chrome OS user.
 It’s replaced most of my work and online activities, and I only use the Windows desktop for some programs here and there.
-My Chromebook has literally taken over my Windows computer.
+My laptop has (literally) taken over my Windows computer.

 But, this article isn’t about Windows vs. Chromebooks.
-If you want to know more, I wrote a post about the benefits of Chromebooks over Windows and the differences between Windows and Chrome.
+If you want to know more, I wrote a post about the benefits of Chromebooks over Windows and what the differences are between Windows and Chromebooks.
 You can check ‘em out if you’d like.
-Other than Google making a very secure, safe, and fast laptop, there’s not much else to say.

 This article is about helping you to decide which Chromebook to get.